amateurtools/SFZero/README.md

 I 'fixed' that and also the file browser was using a deprecated method which I changed to a more up to date method.
 It compiles for me and works so I thought I'd share it.

+there's a bunch of issues to work out, i'm keeping up with it in case i want to expand on it later.